 She started being asked for recorded yoga and Pilates classes as well as live streaming, both from Elbowroom customers and frontline medical workers, who all receive free access.
 She also noticed that other teachers were struggling to reach an audience.
 From here, YoFlicks was born.
 “I literally sat at my computer for two weeks and developed a play-on-demand platform for yoga and Pilates classes that focuses on bringing teachers’ classes to their students,” she said.

-Dr Andi is learning about building apps, too.
+Dr. Andi is learning about building apps, too.
 “I’m not great with tech.
-We’ll need an app pretty soon so patients can pay bills, make appointments and so on.
-I’ve learnt the basic code—it’s a simple app—but even each one of the five or six things has a bit of code,” she said.
+We’ll need an app pretty soon so patients can pay bills, make appointments, and so on.
+I’ve learned the basic code—it’s a simple app—but even each one of the five or six things has a bit of code,” she said.

 Zoom?
 What’s Zoom?